misterek/powerpipe_example/README.md

 In this case, the big problem is that the "aws_ssoadmin_account_assignment" table requires you to pass both permission_set_arn and target_account_id. (https://github.com/turbot/steampipe-plugin-aws/issues/1668)

+Note -- the permission set seems to be a restriction of the AWS API.
+I'm not 100% sure about the target account though.

 So you can't just say "give me all account assignments".
 Which makes it tricky.

 So, first problem is solving this.
 After trying a lot of ways, the best I ended up with was a function that tries _all_ possible combinations.
 This ends up in a ton of API calls, since it's permission sets * accounts.